Why This Watermelon Gazpacho Recipe is Perfect

 Blending the Gazpacho

 Here’s a tip that elevates your gazpacho: set aside about half of the chopped cucumber, tomatoes, red bell pepper, and green onions before blending.
 That way, once you’ve blitzed the base (watermelon, garlic, basil, red wine vinegar, olive oil, salt, pepper, and optional jalapeño), you can stir in those reserved veggies for extra texture.
-This small step makes a huge difference in the final dish you get that refreshing smoothness and bursts of crunch with every spoonful.
+This small step makes a huge difference in the final dish; you get that refreshing smoothness and bursts of crunch with every spoonful.

-Mixing and Chilling
+Mixing and cooling

 Once your base is blended and you’ve stirred in the reserved vegetables, transfer the mixture to a large bowl, cover it tightly, and pop it into the fridge.
-Chilling the gazpacho for at least 3 hours is key here!
-If you can wait until the next day, that’s even better the flavors deepen and meld beautifully over time.
-Trust me, it’s worth that extra patience.

-Serving and Garnishing
+Serving and garnishing.

 Serving Suggestions for Watermelon Gazpacho